ibm-cloud-docs/watsonx-code-assistant/getting-started.md

 [{{site.data.keyword.wca_short}}]{: tag-blue}

-{{site.data.keyword.wca_full_notm}} is an innovative, generative AI coding companion that offers robust, contextually aware assistance for popular programming languages including Go, C, C++, Java, JavaScript, Python, TypeScript, and more.
-Seamlessly integrated into your IDE, you can accelerate your productivity and simplify coding tasks, all with trust, security, and compliance.
+{{site.data.keyword.wca_full_notm}} is an innovative, generative AI coding companion that offers robust, contextually aware assistance for popular programming languages, including Go, C, C++, Java, JavaScript, Python, TypeScript, and more.
+Seamlessly integrated into your IDE, you can boost productivity and simplify coding tasks, all with trust, security, and compliance.

 - **AI-powered coding tasks**: Code generation, explanation, unit test, creation, AI-derived code documentation, and more.
 - **Chat for code**: Free-form AI conversational chat for planning applications and writing code.